 While a hot bath might not be at the top of your list in the midst of the warm season, the heat will do your body good.
 Pack the tub with Epsom and magnesium salts and a few drops of peppermint oil.
 The hot water will encourage blood flow and circulation for speedy healing, the salts will expedite detoxification and ease sore or achy muscles, and the peppermint oil will invigorate your respiratory system and help you breathe easier.

 If you have a fever, you can try a cold rinse when getting out, but otherwise stay bundled after and sweat it out.
-Finish by toweling off and slathering yourself in the Magnesium Oil by Geothermal Minerals to further soothe and nourish your body.
+Finish by toweling off and slathering yourself in Surya Calming Body Oil to further soothe and nourish your body.